jamesw732/troop-of-olde-cpp/README.md

 ```
 ./client
 ```

+To build the tests, run `make tests`.
+This will create `test_client` and `test_server` executables which run all the unit tests for the client and server.

+To compile with debug flags, run `make debug`.

+# Running

 ## Testing with simulated networking conditions
 On Linux, the following command can be used to simulate network conditions (100ms latency, 20ms jitter,